GabrielNetSec/GabrielNetSec/README.md

 Telecommunications | Cybersecurity | Network Automation

-I am a Network Engineer with experience in Telecommunications, IP Networking, Cybersecurity, and DevOps.
+I am an IT Engineer with experience in Telecommunications, IP Networking, Cybersecurity, and DevOps.
 Skilled in planning, implementing, and managing large-scale networks, including mobile networks, ISP infrastructure, and Cloud systems.

 Proficient in network automation (DevNet) with Python and experience in Coding and Project Management.